 Diversified crop and livestock systems offer some of the best options for getting more continuous living cover on the landscape.
-Incorporation of forage crops and well-managed pasture into crop rotations is key to achieving the economic and environmental outcomes.
+Incorporation of forage crops and well-managed pasture into crop rotations is key to achieving economic and environmental outcomes.
 In recent decades, specialization has been a dominant trend in the upper Midwest.
 Now that is changing, and there is increasing interest in re-integrating livestock into annual cropping systems.

 The Midwest Perennial Forage Working Group or MPFWG, a team hosted by the Green Lands Blue Waters, and partners were recently awarded a SARE Research & Education grant for a new project – Match Made in Heaven: Livestock + Crops.